kgunnit/Learn-Git/Readme.md

 Adding a few lines
 at the end of Readme to understand conflicts and merges.

-Need to remember to do a pull request before I push changes to the repo.
+---

+# Things to Remember
+    List
+        - Clone to create local repo (this will automatically create a local dir, so no need to)
+        - Don't forget to change branches
+        - Do a pull before pushing a commit to make sure there are no changes